hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 **Note that all values in a vector must be of the same data type.** If you try to create a vector with values of different data types, R will automatically try to coerce it into a single data type.

-For example, if you were to try to create the following vector, with values A, 9, C, 52:
+For example, if you were to try to create the following vector, with values A, 9, C, and 52:

 ![mixed vector](../img/vector3.png)